omkadam26/JDBC-BY-NewSir/README.md

            1. Jdbc API(java Database Connectivity  Application programming interface) which provices the way to communicate with one program with another program.
            2. The main purpose  of JDBC api is to store the Applications data permanently to the database server (oracle,mysql,postgre,etc.)
            3. Data server provides way to organize our data , so that data can be easily and efficiently access,remove or update.
+           5. To communicate Java Application  with database we need drivers.
+                   Driver: is a software or program on the set of instructions which expose the functionality of another software on hardware
+           6. There are 4 types of drivers are available:
+                                          1.Type1 Driver or JDBC-ODBC bridge driver.
+                                          2.Type2 Driver or Native API driver
+                                          3.Type3 Driver Network protocol driver.
+                                          4.Type4 Driver or Thin Driver.